Learning directed acyclic graphs based on sparsest permutations: Simulation comparison between SP and other algorithms

-Figure~\ref{fig_simulations_p5} and Figure~\ref{fig_simulations_p8} display the proportion of simulations out of $100$ simulations in which the algorithms recovered the skeleton $S(G^*)$ for different expected neighborhood sizes for 5-node and 8-node random DAG models, respectively.
-When the skeleton recovered by the SP algorithm was not unique, this was recorded as a failure of the SP algorithm, making the comparison less favorable for the SP algorithm.
-Figure~\ref{fig_add_edge_p8} shows the proportion of simulations out of $100$ simulations in which the algorithms outputted a skeleton with additional edges for 8-node random DAG models, whereas Figure~\ref{fig_miss_edge_p8} shows the proportion of simulations in which the algorithms outputted a skeleton with missing edges.
+Figures~\ref{fig_simulations_p5} and~\ref{fig_simulations_p8} display the proportion of simulations out of $100$ in which the algorithms recovered the skeleton $S(G^*)$ for different expected neighborhood sizes.
+An issue of the SP algorithm is that the output $\{G_{SP}\}$ will often contain multiple DAGs, some of which may not belong to the same Markov equivalence class.
+In practice, one would then output all DAGs and let the user decide which DAG is most appropriate.
+Here, however, we recorded this as a failure of the SP algorithm, making the comparison less favorable for the SP algorithm.
+Note that since adjacency faithfulness is a necessary and sufficient condition for recovering $S(G^*)$ for the SGS algorithm and the same holds for the SMR assumption for the SP algorithm, these figures also provide a direct comparison between the adjacency faithfulness and SMR assumptions.
+Figures~\ref{fig_add_edge_p8} and~\ref{fig_miss_edge_p8} show the proportion of simulations out of $100$ in which the algorithms outputted a skeleton with additional and missing edges respectively for 8-node random DAG models.
 Figures~\ref{fig_add_edge_p8} and~\ref{fig_miss_edge_p8} allow us to analyze the strengths and weaknesses of each algorithm.